zeruhur/thalassa/Thálassa.md

 # Rules Summary

 **ACTIONS**
 On their turn, a character may move up to 40ft and take up to one action.
-Actions may include casting a spell, attacking, making a second move, or other reasonable activities.
+Actions may include casting an incantation, attacking, making a second move, or other reasonable activities.
 Actions, attacks, and movements take place simultaneously.
 Whenever turn order is uncertain, the PCs should make a TEK save to see if they go before their enemies.

 **Retreating** from a dangerous situation always requires a successful TEK save, as well as a safe destination to run to.